 Not surprisingly, the first corporations to use Blockchain traceability solutions in their supply chain trade (Unilever, Carrefour, Cargill, Nestlé, Dole, Walmart) were involved in these types of food groups.

-Blockchain food traceability solutions can help track food sources in foodborne illness cases, detect food fraud and limit food waste.
+Blockchain in food supply chains can help track food sources in foodborne illness cases, detect food fraud and limit food waste.
 So that the entire processes are recorded in a decentralized, fully digital, visible, and tamper-proof ledger, creating a secure and resilient supply chain.

 It utilizes the power of IoT & AI (satellite data analytics of plantation & weather data, visual assaying, track and trace in warehouses, cold storage, etc.), digitization of certification processes (e.g., phytosanitary inspections, certification inspections), and offers real-time actionable insights and data-driven decision workflows.
 It allows simplified propagation of actionable insights across the network as a collaborative platform, enabling unified communication within minutes of details being captured and shared.

 In addition to the great potential that blockchain traceability presents for achieving food security as well as the sustainability of supply chains, it can also address the main challenge for farmers, which is access to finance and agricultural markets by increasing levels of trust among the relevant counterparty to access credits, a technological intervention known as Agri fintech.

 Approximately 30% of Indian farmers have access to institutional credit, while the remaining 70% rely on informal and high-cost credit.

 The reliance on high-cost credit means that the weighted average cost of capital (WACC) for an average Indian farm (of about 1 hectare) is more than 20% per year, making farm economics unlikely to succeed for more than 85% of India’s farms, which are small and marginal (area <2 hectares).